bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 > [!TIP]
 > For larger models, the user can write Python or MATLAB script which will parse the ABAQUS-generated input file and add additional dummy elements.
 This will ease the pre-processing procedure.

-**To-do list for example input files:**
-- [ ] Add examples showing how to use body force and traction/ pressure boundary conditions.
-- [ ] Add input file parser for pre-processing.